 A dark-coloured carpet is another excellent choice when it comes to practicality.
 Light-coloured carpet is easily marked and much more challenging to keep clean, whereas darker colours tend to have are more likely to conceal stubborn things like dog hairs, drink spills, and food stains.
 Colours like dark grey, plum, blue, and even black are excellent options that, if styled correctly, can be the perfect base for your living room.

-Picking a sofa
+Picking a living room sofa

 A sofa is another considerable investment, much like carpet or flooring.
 Picking the right sofa could last you years and years.
 What you mainly need to think about is, what sort of sofa suits your lifestyle?